 -

-The tax year 2022 maximum Earned Income Tax Credit amount is $6,935 for qualifying taxpayers who have three or more qualifying children, up from $6,728 for tax year 2021.
-The revenue procedure contains a table providing maximum EITC amount for other categories, income thresholds and phase-outs
+Earned income tax credits.
+For qualifying taxpayers who have three or more qualifying children, the tax year 2025 maximum Earned Income Tax Credit amount is $8,046, an increase from $7,830 for tax year 2024.
+The revenue procedure contains a table providing maximum EITC amount for other categories, income thresholds and phase-outs.

 -